sebastianlarisch/spryker-docs/docs/marketplace/dev/front-end/table-design/table-features/table-feature-search.md

 ## Overview

-Table Feature Search is a feature of the Table Component that allows searching within the data set.
+Table Feature Search is a feature of the Table Component that allows searching within the dataset.

 Check out an example usage of the Table Feature Search in the `@spryker/table` config.